AlexLabram/CreativeWriting/orig/README.md

 ----

 This is basically a modern take on [The Music of Erich Zann](http://dagonbytes.com/thelibrary/lovecraft/themusicoferichzann.htm).
 However I actually came up with the original bits first and twisted it into an homage to Zann later.
+- Alternatively: the *other* horror film with [duelling instruments](https://youtu.be/myhnAZFR1po)!
+- Could also view it as a twisted, twisted coming-of-age story

 Need to flesh out:
 - The early bits.
 E.g. sexual overtones, where the MC is watching out of his window to see Mary change... and then, after her apparent suicide, pod!Mary keeps trying to invite him in for some fun.
 And his relationship with the yoof who carry knives and brag about guarding the block.